 What is Medicare Part D

 If you are thinking about signing up for Medicare, you will need to ask the question; What is Medicare Part D. Medicare Part D is prescription drug insurance.
 This insurance will cover your medication needs.
 If you choose a Medicare Part D plan, you will pay a monthly premium to an insurance carrier for your coverage.
 The insurance carrier will send you an ID card to use at your insurance provider’s network of pharmacies to fill your prescriptions.
-In most cases you will not pay full retail price for your medication, you will pay a copay (a percentage of the drug’s price).
-The insurance carrier pays the remaining balance.
+In most cases, you will not pay full retail price for your medication, you will pay a copay (a percentage of the drug’s price).
+And, the insurance carrier pays the remaining balance.

 The federal government controls the Medicare Part D program: